 RBI has issued circular on "Prudential Guidelines on Capital Adequacy and Liquidity Standards - Amendments" on 31.03.2015.
-The Basel III Capital Regulations have been consolidated in Master Circular - Basel III Capital Regulations vide circular No. DBOD.No.
-BP.BC.1 / 21.06.201 / 2015-16 dated July 1, 2015 and master circular DOR.
-CAP.R EC.3/ 21.06.201 /2022-23 dated April 01, 2022 which includes the introduction of capital buffers.
+The Basel III Capital Regulations have been consolidated in Master Circular - Basel III Capital Regulations vide circular No. DOR.CAP.REC.15/21.06.201/2023-24 dated 12.05.2023.

 Under the Basel II framework, the total regulatory capital comprises Tier I (core capital) and Tier 2 capital (supplementary capital).
 In order to improve the quality of regulatory capital, the capital will predominantly consist of Common Equity Tier1 (CET1) under Basel III.
+Non-equity

-Non-equity Tier 1 and Tier 2 capital would continue to form part of regulatory capital subject to eligibility criteria as laid down in Basel III.
+Tier 1 and Tier 2 capital would continue to form part of regulatory capital subject to eligibility criteria as laid down in Basel III.
 The Basel III capital regulations continue to be based on three-mutually reinforcing Pillars, viz.
 Minimum Capital Requirements (Pillar 1), Supervisory Review of Capital Adequacy (Pillar 2) and Market Discipline (Pillar 3) of the Basel II Capital Adequacy framework.